secinthenet/crypto-guide/README.md

 ### Stripping down OS installation to bare minimum

 By default, most distributions contain a lot of software packages that are not required for this protocol, which introduces more risk.
+It's possible to build a bootable Linux ISO purpose-built to run the software of the offline signing wallet (similar to [BitKey](https://github.com/bitkey/bitkey)).
+However, this also introduces security risks in the ISO build process, and makes it harder to correctly verify the ISO, in contrast to popular distros where it's easy to verify the hashes/signatures of the ISO in multiple sources.

 ### Avoiding X11